OpenForgeBf/OpenForge/README.md

 ### Play

 Click the **Play** button to start BattleForge.
 Any credentials can be used to login.

+Ports 7399 TCP and 7400 TCP should be forwarded on the router to be able to play together.
 _______________________________________________________________________________________

 ## Getting Started with OpenForge as a developer